© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Large multivallate hillfort known as Cholesbury Camp is a scheduled monument protected by Historic England under reference 1015585.
 View the official record →

-Cholesbury Camp is a multivallate Iron Age hillfort located in Buckinghamshire, situated on high ground near the village of Cholesbury.
+Cholesbury Camp is a large multivallate hillfort situated near the village of Cholesbury in Buckinghamshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015585.

 Large multivallate hillfort known as Cholesbury Camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015585.